GW Invariants Relative Normal Crossings Divisors: The relative GW invariant

 \subsection{Further directions}

-The next question is how the GW invariants relative normal crossings divisors behave under degenerations.
+The next question is how the GW invariants relative normal crossing divisors behave under degenerations.
 The degenerations we have in mind come in several flavors.

 The first type of degeneration is one in which the target $X$ degenerates, the simplest case of that being the degeneration of a symplectic sum into its pieces.
 This comes down to the symplectic sum formula proved in \cite{ip2}, but where now we also have a divisor going through the neck.
 Consider for example the situation \best (X,V)=(X_1,V_1)\#_U(X_2,V_2) \eest described in Remark \ref{sym.sum.ex}, which means that $X=X_1\#_U X_2$, and simultaneously the divisor $V$ is the symplectic sum of $V_1$ and $V_2$ along their common intersection with $U$.
-Then the relative GW of the sum $(X,V)$ should be expressed in terms of the relative GW invariants of the pieces $(X_i, V_i\cup U)$; this type of formula allows one for example to compute the absolute GW invariants of a manifold obtained by iterating the symplectic sum construction.
+The relative GW of the sum $(X,V)$ can be expressed in terms of the relative GW invariants of the pieces $(X_i, V_i\cup U)$; this type of formula allows one for example to compute the absolute GW invariants of a manifold obtained by iterating the symplectic sum construction. \begin{ex} Assume $V$ is a normal crossing divisor in $X$, and let $X_1$ be the level one building associated to $(X,V)$, with its singular divisor $W_1$.
+Just as was the case in \cite{ip2}, the rescaling process in this paper that constructs a family of deformations $X_\la\ma\longra_{\la\ra 0}X_1=X\cup_V \P_V$ can be reinterpreted as the inverse operation to the trivial symplectic sum \bear X=\ma \#_{W_1} \wt X_1= \ma\#_{V} ( X\sqcup \P_V) \eear of $X$ and $\P_V$ along $V$, or more precisely along the singular divisor $W_1$.
+The symplectic sum formula relates the GW invariants of the sum to the relative invariants of the pieces.
+Its complete proof will appear in \cite{i-nor-sum}, and follows by comparing the limit $\lim_{\la\ra 0}\oM(X_\la)$ to the moduli space $\oM(X_1, W_1)$ of the central fiber over $\la=0$.
+The later is defined just as in Definition \ref{D.enh.cond.f} via its resolutions $\Ev^{-1}(\De)\subset \oM(\wt X_1, \wt W_1)$ obtained by separating the nodes over the singular divisor.
+The trivial sum formula takes the form: \bear GW(X)=\sum_{s} \frac{\al(s)} {|\Aut(s)|} \; GW_s(\wt X_1, \wt W_1)\cap \Ev^*\eta_{\De_s} \ma=^{\mathrm{def}}\;GW(X, V)\ma*_{\Ev} GW(\P_V, V_{\infty}\cup F_V) \eear where $\eta_{\De_s}$ denotes the Poincare dual of the antidiagonal $\De_s^\pm$ in the weighted projective space $\P_s NW\ti \P_s N^*W$ (which satisfies Poincare duality over $\Q$), and $s$ ranges over all balanced graphs $\mathcal T_{X_1, W_1}$.
+The multiplicity $\al(s)$ comes from the different choices of roots of unity in the refined matching condition \eqref{match.enh.m-trivial}, while $\Aut(s)$ comes from reordering the contact information associated to the nodes along $W$.
+Note that as before, passing from $f:C\ra X_1$ to its resolution $\wt f:\wt C\ra \wt X_1$ requires choosing an {\em ordering} of the contact information $s$ along the singular divisor as in Remark \ref{R.aut.s}.
+With this, $s$ can be described via its resolution $\wt s\in \mathcal T_{\wt X_1, \wt W_1} = \mathcal T_{X, V}\ti \mathcal T_{\P_V, V_{\infty}\cup F_V}$, up to the the (anti)-diagonal action reordering the extra choices. \end{ex}